 In many people with primary hyperparathyroidism, the calcium level is only mildly raised, and they don’t have any symptoms.
 A bone density scan (DXA) and kidney scan are recommended to check that there are no signs of osteoporosis or kidney stones.
 In mild cases, treatment is usually not needed.
 When patients with mild disease are monitored over ten years, only one-third of people will develop higher blood calcium or other problems and need to have treatment.
 People with mild disease who don’t need treatment should be monitored with a check-up and blood test every year, and a bone density scan every few years.
 They may also be advised to take a vitamin D supplement to keep their bones healthy.

-If blood calcium levels are significantly raised, if there are kidney problems or osteoporosis, if the patient is below age 50, or there are symptoms due to the high calcium, treatment is usually advised.
+If blood calcium levels are significantly raised, if there are kidney problems or osteoporosis, or there are symptoms due to the high calcium, treatment is usually advised.

 The only cure for hyperparathyroidism is surgical removal of the affected parathyroid glands.